praekeltfoundation/contentrepo-base-flow/Browsable FAQs/README.md

 If the page has one media, the media will be displayed and followed by the main menu.

 if the page have more than one media e.g image and a video they will be given a button option to select which media they would like to view followed by the main menu.

+# Editing flows
+This flow is stored in the `platform-1` sandbox number on the `Praekelt.org` organisation on the whatsapp.turn.io instance.

+It is synced and managed by the (flow-wrangler)[https://github.com/praekeltfoundation/flow-wrangler]